Levelling Up

 Reading Your Knitting 4: Cables

-Remember when I said that all knitting is just knit and purl or variations on knit and purl?
+Remember in the course introduction when I said that all knitting is just knit and purl or variations on knit and purl?
 It’s true.
 Every beautiful stitch pattern you see is made with variations of these two stitches.

 In order to go beyond creating rectangles, you’ll need to learn some of these stitch variations, such as increasing and decreasing to shape fabric, or working yarn overs to create eyelet lace.
 By using cable needles, you can knit stitches out of order for gorgeous cabled textures of all kinds.
 And working with more than one colour at once adds a different layer of beauty and complexity to your work.